sizious/dc-chain/README.md

 changes its extension on the servers.
 For example, for GCC `4.7.4`, there is no `xz` tarball file, so you may change this to `gz`.

+**Note:** All download url are computed in the `scripts/common.sh` file, but you shouldn't update/change this.

 ### Toolchains base

 `toolchains_base` indicates the root directory where toolchains will be installed.
 This should match your `environ.sh` configuration.
 Default is `/opt/toolchains/dc`.

-In clear, after building the toolchains, you'll have two additional directories:
+In clear, after building the toolchains, by using the default `toolchains_base`, you'll have two additional directories:

 - `/opt/toolchains/dc/arm-eabi`;
 - `/opt/toolchains/dc/sh-elf`.